TeamLGOG/android_device_lge_ls970/README.md

 android_device_lge_geehrc4g_spr_us
 ==================================

-Cyanogenmod device repo for Sprint LG Optimus G for Liquid Smooth Rom
+Cyanogenmod device repo for Sprint LG Optimus G for

-this is the repo i have set up to build liquid smooth rom
+this is the repo i have set up to build cyanogenmod 10.1